-Countless Native people were involved in the fur trade in 1745, including the domiciled Iroquoians, the Huron-Petun of the Great Lakes and the Iroquois Five Nations.
-This last group mostly traded with the English colonies while the other groups did most of their trade with French merchants.
-Some Native men were trappers, while others were traders or voyagers working for European merchants.
+Countless Indigenous peoples were involved in the fur trade in 1745, including the domiciled Iroquoians, the Huron-Petun of the Great Lakes and the Iroquois Six Nations or Haudenosaunee (Note: after 1722 The Tuscarora joined as sixth nation] .
+The Haudenosaunee mostly traded with the English colonies while the other groups did most of their trade with French merchants.
+Some Indigenous men were trappers, while others were traders or voyagers working for European merchants.

-Farming was still important to the Iroquoians.
+Farming was still important to the Iroquoian peopless.
 The Huron, however, ran into a serious problem when they settled at Jeune-Lorette (Wendake).
 The Huron had been famous for their farming when they had been living in the Great Lakes Region, but now they were confronted with land that was much less fertile.
 Since the land was less conducive to farming, hunting became increasingly important to them.
-Hunting was an essential activity for the Iroquois, too.
+Hunting was an essential activity for the other Iroquoian groups, too.
 They sometimes left their villages for long periods of time to go hunting either to meet their own needs or for the fur trade.

-There were also Native people who worked the land for French colonists.
+There were also Indigenous people who worked the land for the French colonists.
 Still others sold the goods they made, such as canoes, or the products of their hunting or farming.
 They would go to towns like Montréal and Quebec to sell these goods and products.